-For this action, the cumulative effects analysis (CEA) includes an analysis of actions and events dating back to when the original dolphin wahoo, coastal migratory pelagics, and snapper-grouper fishery management plans (FMP) were implemented, and through what is expected to take place approximately before or within 2015-2016.
+For this action, the cumulative effects analysis (CEA) includes an analysis of actions and events dating back to when the original dolphin wahoo, CMP, and snapper grouper fishery management plans (FMP) were implemented, and through what is expected to take place approximately before or within 2015-2016.

-The reader is referred to Chapter 1 of this document for a comprehensive list of past regulatory activity for the dolphin wahoo, CMP, and snapper grouper FMPs.
-For the purposes of this discussion the past, present and foreseeable actions listed below are those related to data collection in the snapper grouper, CMP, and dolphin wahoo fisheries.
+The reader is referred to Appendix D of this document for a comprehensive list of past regulatory activity for the dolphin wahoo, CMP, and snapper grouper FMPs.
+For the purposes of